 Some of the most important quantitative include the following

 Below some of the most important quantitative includes the following.

 A questionnaire is a medium of research in which a series of questions are made available to various respondents, with an aim of collecting information about a particular subject.

-Invented by the Statistical Society of London in 1838, questionnaires are extremely popular in almost all forms of the industries.
-One of the biggest advantage of investing in a questionnaire is that is it relatively cost effective and does not require much of effort on the part of the researchers.
+Invented by the Statistical Society of London in 1838, questionnaires are extremely popular in almost all forms of industries.
+One of the biggest advantages of investing in a questionnaire is that is it relatively cost effective and does not require much of effort on the part of the researchers.